 www.mind.org.uk – mental health information, resources and support

-www.samaritans.org – suicide prevention.
+www.samaritans.org – Samaritans is a UK-based suicide prevention charity.
 You do not have to be suicidal to contact the Samaritans and they can be contacted via the methods below.

 Helpline: 116 123 (within the UK)